FOUNDING EXECUTIVE DIRECTOR, 1966-1982

 That breakthrough led five years later to free agency when Andy Messersmith and Dave McNally played out the option year of their contracts and challenged the “reserve clause” before arbitrator Peter Seitz.
 The arbitrator's decision in favor of the players was later upheld in federal court.

 A compromise that allowed all players free agency after six years' service was formalized in the next collective bargaining agreement.
-Miller embraced the compromise knowing that the six-year waiting period would limit the supply side of the market and drive salaries upward through competitive bidding.

 In all, Miller helped players collectively negotiate enormous advances in salaries, benefits and working conditions over five collective bargaining agreements with the owners during his tenure.
 To reach those agreements, Miller guided the players through strikes in 1972, 1980 and 1981 as well as lockouts in 1973 and 1976.